 - NSW Department of Planning and Environment briefings

 - Commonwealth Department of Environment and Energy briefings

 - Briefings with Local and State Government representatives.

 These activities have shown that there is a high level of community interest in the proposal.
 Some people have raised concerns about potential environmental impacts.
 Others strongly supporting the proposal are concerned it is not progressing quickly enough to reduce the risks to people and their homes downstream if it floods.

-We have conducted a series of phone and web surveys with groups and agencies that particularly interact with community member who are vulnerable in flood situations and face-to-face surveys with a variety of businesses about the potential effects and benefits of the proposal.
-The responses will be used to inform the SEIA for the Environmental Impact Statement.
+We have conducted a series of phone and web surveys with groups and agencies that particularly interact with community members who are vulnerable in flood situations and face-to-face surveys with a variety of businesses about the potential effects and benefits of the proposal.
+The responses have been used to inform the Social Economic Impact Assessment for the Environmental Impact Statement.